 What tax allowances am I entitled to?

 Most tax allowances work by reducing your taxable income to reduce the amount of income tax you pay.
-This means that you can have a certain amount of taxable income each year, tax-free.
+This means that you can have a certain amount of taxable income each year, without paying tax.

 You only pay income tax on taxable income that is above your tax allowances.

-You can find more information about tax allowances in the ‘tax essentials’ section of this website.
+You can find more information about tax allowances in the tax essentials section

-You are normally only eligible for UK tax allowances if you are resident in the United Kingdom or if you are a citizen of an European Economic Area (EEA) country.
+You are normally only eligible for UK tax allowances if you are resident in the United Kingdom or if you are a citizen of a European Economic Area (EEA) country.

 The personal allowance is a tax allowance that is available to most people who are resident in the UK.
 It reduces the amount of taxable income on which you pay tax.

 There is information on the basic personal allowance, including an example, in our tax essentials section.

 Blind person's allowance (BPA) reduces the amount of taxable income that you have to pay tax on.
 If you are eligible for BPA, you are entitled to it in addition to the personal allowance